Stojan Vranješ: Željezničar

-On 23 January 2018, Vranješ signed a one and a half-year deal with Bosnian Premier League club Željezničar.
+On 23 January 2018, Vranješ signed a one-and-a-half-year deal with Bosnian Premier League club Željezničar.
 On 9 May 2018, he won the Bosnian Cup after Željezničar beat Krupa in the two legged final of that season's cup.
 On 31 January 2019, Vranješ left Željezničar.

 Return to Borac

-On 1 February 2019, 9 years after leaving the club, Vranješ once again became the new player of Borac in the First League of RS.
+On 1 February 2019, nine years after leaving the club, Vranješ once again became the new player of Borac in the First League of RS.
 He made his official debut for Borac on 27 February 2019, in a 2–1 away loss in a cup game against Široki Brijeg.

-In the 2018–19 First League of RS season, Vranješ's Borac 5 games before the end of the season won the league title and got promoted back to the Bosnian Premier League.
+In the 2018–19 First League of RS season, Vranješ's Borac won the league title five games before the end of the season and got promoted back to the Bosnian Premier League.
 On 12 January 2020, he extended his contract with the club until the summer of 2023.

 Vranješ won his first league title with Borac on 23 May 2021, one game before the end of the 2020–21 season, getting crowned Bosnian Premier League champions.

 He terminated his contract with Borac and left the club in November 2021.

 Bashundhara Kings

-On 20 November 2021,Vranješ joined Bangladesh Premier League team Bashundhara Kings for the 2021–22 season.
+On 20 November 2021, Vranješ joined Bangladesh Premier League club Bashundhara Kings for the 2021–22 season.